darpansaraf/trade-application/ReadMe.txt

 I am attaching a postman collection which contains the various sample requests relating the example that was mentioned in the given problem statement.

-In case if you encounter any issues while building the project from the .zip file, you can clone it from here or please contact me on:
+In case if you encounter any issues while building the project from the .zip file, you can clone it from https://github.com/darpansaraf/trade-application or please contact me on:
 	- darpan.saraf@gmail.com
 	- +91 9028600638 / +91 9168793240.